HollyHeredia/Plot.ly-Challenge/README.md

 * I used D3 and HTML to read samples.json

-* There is a horizontal barchart with a dropdown menu to display the top 10 OTUs found in an individual
+* A horizontal barchart with a dropdown menu to display the top 10 OTUs found in an individual

-* There is a bubblechart.
+* A bubblechart.

-* There is a guage chart.
+* A guage chart.

-* There is a Demographic Info box displaying other relevant info regarding the indivudal selected.
+* A Demographic Info box displaying other relevant info regarding the indivudal selected.